Q: When does the Call for Presentations open for IACP 2018?

 When submitting a presentation, select one (1) primary audience for whom the material is best suited.
 Multiple secondary audiences can be selected if the presentation is applicable across many different positions.

-Q: What happens if I don’t have all the required information to complete my proposal?
+Q: What happens if I do not have all the required information to complete my proposal?

 Q: How can I be sure the information I type will not be lost?